“They had me in bed making love to the girl…close, like baked beans”

 Buy Maureen Duffy’s novel The Microcosm (set largely at the Gateways Club) here

-UPDATE: I got a lovely email from Gina Ware, the daughter of Gina and Ted Ware.
+UPDATE: I got an email from Gina Ware, the daughter of Gina and Ted Ware.
 She wanted me to correct the fact about Ted winning the club in a poker game.
 It was actually a boxing match in 1943 being shown at The Dorchester!
 It cost £100 to transfer the licence.

 Gina, interestingly, also wrote: